lziyang/commslablogbook/CommsLabLogbook1.md

 ![FM top graphs](task3graphs.png)

-The demoulated wave looks very similar to the original message wave barring the intial transient which could perhaps be due to the low pass filter in demodulaiton if it were not critically damped.
+The demoulated wave looks very similar to the original message wave barring the intial transient which could perhaps be due to the low pass filter in demodulation if it were not critically damped.

 ## Exercise 4: FM Communications via USRP